WOA-Project/MSM8994-8992-NT-ARM64-Drivers/README.md

 [Wiki](https://github.com/WOA-Project/MSM8994-8992-NT-ARM64-Drivers/wiki)

-## Copyright, License, Disclaimers and end of user license agreement
+## Copyright, License, Disclaimers and end user license agreement

 **Below notice must be present in all redistributed portions of this software**